Techtonica/curriculum/databases/sql-2.md

 ### Independent practice

-In SQLite on your own machine, you are going to create the tables for a microblogging platform (an app similar to Twitter).
+In PostgreSQL on your own machine, you are going to create the tables for a microblogging platform (an app similar to Twitter).
 Your database should be able to store user information and posts by specific users.
 One post must _belong to_ exactly one user.
 One user can have many posts.
 Later, we'll add the ability for users to follow each other, but not now.

 1. With pencil/pen and paper, write out the data for a database with the following spec.
 Fill in the fields with fake data that you make up.
 Be sure to link posts to a certain existing user!